Family Dog (TV series): Home media

 The entire series was released as a LaserDisc box set, and various episodes of the show were released on VHS around the same time.

 Reception

 The original short has been praised by critics alongside the likes of veteran animators Bill Melendez and Bob Kurtz.

 When the show debuted, it was roundly panned for its crude scripts and cheap production values, both of drastically lesser quality than the episode which had spawned the series.
 It became a cult disaster.

 Video game

 The show was adapted into a Super NES video game about the life of an everyday family dog.
 The player has to go three places such as the home where the dog lives, a dog pound and the woods to defeat stereotypical obstacles and enemies like a dog catcher and a cat.

+Time Extension listed Family Dog as one of the worst SNES games.